System Design Space

 Automated policy checks

-Logs of lineage and access events should allow you to quickly answer: what data is affected and where it is located.
+Data access events and lineage logs should quickly answer which regulated data was affected and where it is located.

 Compliance-ready architecture checklist

-Each critical dataset has an owner, sensitivity-tag and retention policy.
+Every critical dataset has an owner, a sensitivity tag, and a retention policy.

-PII in logs and traces is edited/masked by default.
+Personal data in logs, metrics, and traces is masked or removed by default.

 Typical antipatterns

-Ignore backups and archives in your data deletion strategy.
+Ignoring backups and archives in the data deletion strategy.

-Do data lineage manually in tables instead of an automated graph.
+Maintaining lineage manually in spreadsheets instead of an automated graph.

 References

-This chapter is not legal advice: check the requirements in your jurisdiction with the legal/compliance function.
+This chapter is not legal advice.
+Validate requirements in your jurisdiction with your legal and compliance stakeholders.

 Related chapters